Site icon Zeens and Roger

 How I Became a Crochet Designer

 I’ve had “write blog post – How to become a crochet designer” on my To-do list for months.
-I’d been procrastinating as I knew it would be a long one.
-Today is the day, I have put some time aside especially, because sometimes, you just have to do the thing you’ve been putting off.
+I’d been procrastinating, as I knew it would be a long one.
+Today is the day.
+I have put some time aside, especially because sometimes, you just have to do the thing you’ve been putting off.
 I’d like to share some of my thoughts and tell you a little bit about how I started my small creative business as a crochet designer.

-EDIT:: I thought you might be interested in this YouTube video for my process on how to get crochet designs published. and Publish your Crochet Designs, part 2!
+EDIT: I thought you might be interested in this YouTube video for my process on how to get crochet designs published. and Publish your Crochet Designs, part 2!

 Laying the Yarny Foundations

-2 Just over half way through that twenty year break (sometime in my early twenties) I saw my artist friend crochet cups and saucers out of plastic tubing and I casually sighed “I wish I could crochet.”
+2 Just over halfway through that twenty year break (sometime in my early twenties), I saw my artist friend crochet cups and saucers out of plastic tubing, and I casually sighed, “I wish I could crochet.”
 Her breezy reply was “It’s easy!
 Go for it”.
 I didn’t go for it.
 I really should have.
 Much like writing this blog post, I put it off.

 3 The birth of my first baby.
-Nanna crocheted him a giant granny square blanket and I just knew I had to make him one too.
+Nanna crocheted him a giant granny square blanket, and I just knew I had to make him one too.
 So I did.
 Sort of.
-It was actually a ripple stitch blanket and it wasn’t the first thing I made, but you know, same difference.
-That was just over seven years ago and with the flick of a switch, I became obsessed with crochet.
+It was actually a ripple stitch blanket, and it wasn’t the first thing I made, but you know, same difference.
+That was just over seven years ago, and with the flick of a switch, I became obsessed with crochet.

-Then I was a Craft Blogger
+Then I Was a Craft Blogger

 The point is, I just started.
 I wrote what was in my head that day, added a few photographs and hit publish.
 I didn’t wait for perfection because, if that were the case, this crafty blog wouldn’t exist at all.

 The more you tinker and play, the more ideas you get, I promise.
-It will either lead to something, or it won’t but at least you will have tried.
-If you are curious about the ways you can create something new with just a yarn and hook, you have the right skills for the job to start blogging about your own crochet adventures.
+It will either lead to something, or it won’t, but at least you will have tried.
+If you are curious about the ways you can create something new with just a yarn and a hook, you have the right skills for the job to start blogging about your own crochet adventures.

 How I Started My Creative Business

-Magazine Work
+Crochet Magazine Work

-Several small, teeny tiny baby steps later I (nervously) decided the time was right.
-So, in October 2016 I sent out emails to three crochet magazines (you can find contact details at the front of your favourite magazines).
+Several small, teeny tiny baby steps later, I (nervously) decided the time was right.
+So, in October 2016, I sent out emails to three crochet magazines (I found contact details at the front of my favourite magazines).
 I sent out pictures of a few different designs I’d created, asking if any publishers were interested.

-The designs were all originals that I hadn’t shown to anyone else.
+The crochet designs were all originals that I hadn’t shown to anyone else.
 Craft magazines prefer exclusive ideas, which is why I don’t say anything about a crochet commission until it’s about to go on sale.
 That, and I’m scared they’ll pull a design from the issue (it can happen, but not very often).
 I’m really good at keeping secrets these days.
 I never used to be!

 One of the designs I sent was immediately accepted by Inside Crochet.
-Not only that but they also asked to feature my blog in their magazine!
+Not only that, but they also asked to feature my blog in their magazine!
 I properly freaked out, I was gobsmacked and completely delighted!
-Since then I’ve featured in all three magazines and had crochet designs in many issues [my work is on the front cover of each of those magazines in the above pic!!].
+Since then, I’ve featured in all three magazines and had crochet designs in many issues [my work is on the front cover of each of those magazines in the above pic!!].
 I’ve also designed for Hobbycraft.
-I am super proud of myself and if I can do it then so can you!
+I am super proud of myself, and if I can do it, then so can you!

 You can skip the magazine bit if you prefer and just sell independently.
 However, you and your creative business do get positive exposure from being featured in crochet magazines.

-Selling Online Patterns
+Selling Online Crochet Patterns

 Did you know that you can publish those magazine crochet patterns independently?!

-In most cases (check the contract for this), after a period of time, the rights to your work are yours again and you can sell individual crochet designs to makers across the globe!
+In most cases (check the contract for this), after a period of time, the rights to your work are yours again, and you can sell individual crochet designs to makers across the globe!

 Hints and Tips for Becoming a Crochet Designer

 This is the list of info I think will be helpful for you if you need the extra push to start your own small creative business.
-I’ve had it scribbled down in my note book since the autumn…
+I’ve had it scribbled down in my notebook since the autumn…

 Please let me know if there is anything else you’d like to know or if you think I’ve missed out a vital piece of information.
 If you are a crochet designer too, I’d love to know what your experience has been.
 Tell me!
 Thanks ever so much!
 X